 Recruiting the best Group Leaders.
-Group Leaders at BRAINCITY will be recruited by recommendation of BRAINCITY ISC from among international candidates through open competitions based on transparent criteria.
-The criteria for hiring of Group Leaders will be based on an evaluation of their achievements, future research plans, and their compatibility with the scope of BRAINCITY research agenda.
-Ideal candidates will be at the early stages of their career with a potential comparable to that of laureates of the ERC starting/consolidator grant program.
-BRAINCITY may, however, also consider senior leaders of high profile for recruitment.
-The hiring process is supported by EMBL, a strategic partner of BRAINCITY, who provides guidance in setting up appropriate management procedures and in recruitment and evaluation of the BRAINCITY Group Leaders.
-Group Leader candidates will be open to pursue projects of their choice in line with BRAINCITY research agenda and their research activities will therefore shape the future of BRAINCITY.
-The expected number of research groups is six: three senior groups that are already in place ( Laboratory of Neurobiology; Laboratory of Emotions Neurobiology ; TREND ) and three newly recruited Group Leaders.
-The group leaders will have full freedom to develop their own scientific projects and responsibility for forming and leading an independent research group.
-Initial fixed-term positions will be offered with the possibility of obtaining tenure at the Nencki Institute upon successful review.
-Appointments will include core funding and internationally competitive salaries for the PI and several group members, as well as access to state-of-the-art research facilities, and the possibility to apply for large equipment funding.
+Group Leaders at BRAINCITY were recruited by recommendation of BRAINCITY ISC from among international candidates through open competitions based on transparent criteria.
+The criteria for hiring Group Leaders were based on an evaluation of their achievements, future research plans, and their compatibility with the scope of BRAINCITY research agenda.
+Ideal candidates were at the early stages of their career with a potential comparable to that of laureates of the ERC starting/consolidator grant program.
+BRAINCITY was, however, also considering senior leaders of high profile for recruitment.
+The hiring process was supported by EMBL, a strategic partner of BRAINCITY, who provided guidance in setting up appropriate management procedures and in recruitment and evaluation of the BRAINCITY Group Leaders.
+Group Leader candidates were open to pursue projects of their choice in line with BRAINCITY research agenda and their research activities will therefore shape the future of BRAINCITY.
+The group leaders have full freedom to develop their own scientific projects and responsibility for forming and leading an independent research group.
+Initial fixed-term positions were offered with the possibility of obtaining tenure at the Nencki Institute upon successful review.
+Appointments include core funding and internationally competitive salaries for the PI and several group members, as well as access to state-of-the-art research facilities, and the possibility to apply for large equipment funding.